dotlang/language/doc/RFE.md

 input to process can be any struct type that embeds `PipeReader`.
 Or we can have all of them of the same type: `PipeReader` but have a tag field which denotes type of underlying

-? - We can combine pipes. e.g. zip/unzip or digest.
+N - We can combine pipes. e.g. zip/unzip or digest.
 For example we have `StreamWriter`.
 We can also have another `StreamWriter` that wraps the first one and outputs hash.
 How can we model this?
 Is this a StreamWriter + lambda to call for reading?
 We can provide a lambda when creating a new `StreamWriter` which will be called when writing (same for reading).